 Ealing social services can be contacted on 020 8825 8000.

-The Rail to Refuge scheme helps survivors of domestic abuse travel to refuge for free until the end of March 2021.
+The Rail to Refuge scheme helps survivors of domestic abuse travel to refuge for free across England, Scotland and Wales.

 Refuges for women

 Women experiencing domestic abuse may be offered accommodation in a women's refuge.
 Some refuges are specifically for women from certain backgrounds, such as Irish or Asian women.
 Staff at refuges can give you advice about your situation and discuss your options for moving on.